UofT-DSI/gen_data/README.md

 ## Learning Outcomes

-By the end of the module, participants will be able to ....
+By the end of the module, participants will be able to:

+* 1. Explain foundational concepts in statistical and population genetics, including genetic variation, allele/genotype frequencies, and Hardy–Weinberg Equilibrium.

+* 2. Design and interpret GWAS analyses, selecting appropriate association models (including mixed models) and evaluating results in the presence of linkage disequilibrium and polygenicity.

+* 3. Implement and justify standard GWAS workflows, including data quality control, multiple testing considerations, and replication/validation strategies.

+* 4. Identify, assess, and correct key confounders, especially population stratification, using approaches such as PCA, genomic control, and mixed models.

+* 5. Interpret and communicate post-GWAS analyses, including fine-mapping and colocalization with molecular QTLs (e.g., eQTLs).

 ## Assignments